← Back to Part 2: Change rhythm

 Workflow:

-1. Derive a slug from `$ARGUMENTS`, or ask for one if not provided.
+1. Resolve a slug from `$ARGUMENTS`, or ask for one if not provided.

 6. Print the full path of the scratch plan for the author to iterate on.

 The scratch plan is private working state.
-It is discarded on merge.
+It is discarded at close.

-Pass any `$ARGUMENTS` through to the planning flow.
+Pass any `$ARGUMENTS` through to the start flow.

 ---